cia14/cs161-website/assignments/README_example.txt

 The vending machine options and prices may change after each selection you make.
 Some items may be out of stock.

-If you select an option that does not exist, you will be returned to the menu to try again (until you select "Quit").

 You can also select the "Restock" option, once per game.
 This generates a new set of items to choose from in the vending machine.
+It is helpful if you dislike all of the options currently available.

+If you select an option that does not exist, you will be returned to the menu to try again (until you select "Quit").

-When you run out of money, the game is automatically over.
+When you run out of money or if your health points go negative, the game is automatically over.

 4) Limitations:
-- There is no way to earn more money once it is spent.
+- There is no way to undo a purchase.
-- The vending machine only provides up to 5 choices at a time.
+- The vending machine only provides up to 6 choices at a time.

 5) Extra credit:
 - This program also allows you to hunt for loose change under the machine.
 This consumes 0.5 HP and 1 EP but yields a randomly selected amount of money (from $0.00 to $2.00).
 The updated menu